Clinical Psychology Program, Glendale Campus

 Completed applications are reviewed by the Clinical Psychology Admissions Committee.
 Qualified candidates will be invited to participate in group interviews, during which candidates meet with Program faculty, staff, and students.
 All application materials, including evaluations in the interview process, are then reviewed by the Admissions Committee for final admissions decisions.
 Please see below for the application deadlines.

-Applicants who submit their completed materials on or before April 20th will be considered for admission and will be notified of the admissions decision on or before May 21st.
-Students are encouraged to apply after the standard application deadline.
-Applications received between April 21st and July 15thwill be considered on a rolling basis for seats that may be available or placement on the alternate list.
+Applicants who submit their complete application on or before April 22nd will be considered for admission and will be notified of the admissions decision on or before May 22nd.
+Applications received after April 22nd will be considered on a rolling basis for seats that may be available or placement on the alternate list.

 Midwestern University is pleased to announce that it will offer limited scholarships to first-year students enrolled in the 2024-2025 academic year.
 The two types of scholarships available are: